sgb-io/codehawk-cli/README.md

 Sweetalert in this directory is a static export (carried out in 2019) of that library.

-Each sample conatins an empty `codehawk.json` configuration file (at present, this config)
+Each sample contains an empty `codehawk.json` configuration file (at present, this config)

 ## Known Issues